prathamgahlout/moodle-automated-attendance/Readme.md

 ### A message to the users

-If you think it is not working perfectly for you, please free to contact me.
-You can also take the code and customize it for your usecase.
+If you think it is not working perfectly for you, please feel free to contact me or just raise an issue.
+You can also take the code and customize it for your own use case.